naredula-jana/Jiny-Kernel/README.md

 ####Reasons for High priority app superior performance when compare to the same app on metal:

-- **From cpu point of view**: when app runs inside jiny vm(case-1), virtualization hardware(like intel VT-x) is active and it will protect system  from malfunctioning of the app, here app runs in ring-0 along with Jiny kernel. means if the app crashes it will not bring down the host, but only the vm crashes at the maximum. when app on the metal(case-2) runs, virtualization hardware is passive/disabled and the os surrounding(i.e host os) will make sure that the malfunctioning of the app will not bring down the host by running the app in ring-3.
+- **From cpu point of view**: when app runs inside jiny vm(case-1), virtualization hardware(like intel VT-x) is active and it will protect system  from app malfunctioning, here app runs in ring-0 along with Jiny kernel. means if the app crashes it will not bring down the host, but only the vm crashes at the maximum. when app on the metal(case-2) runs, virtualization hardware is passive/disabled and the os surrounding(i.e host os) will make sure that the app malfunctioning will not bring down the host by running the app in ring-3.

  One of key difference between case-1 and case-2 is, in case-1 vt-x hardware is used while in case-2 host os software does the job of system protection from app malfunctioning.
-Jiny OS will allow the app to run in the same addrss space, it does not spend cpu cycles to protect the system or os from app malfunciton, at the maximum the vm goes down since only one app is running it is equal to single app crashing without effecting the system.
+Jiny OS will allow the app to run in the same address space, it does not spend cpu cycles to protect the system or os from app malfunciton, at the maximum the vm goes down since only one app is running it is equal to single app crashing without effecting the system.

 - **From end user point of view**: To run the app inside the Jiny vm as high priority app, it need to recompile so the syscall located in libc will replaced with corresponding function calls. app is not required any change , only libc will be modified. start time in the first case will be slightly slower since vm need to be started before the app. so long running applications like servers will be suitable for high priority app.

+**What type of apps are suitable?.**
+ App that has given improvement if they are ported to kernel module are well suited to run as high priority app in Jiny.

 ####Conclusion
  1. Virtulization hardware along with thin OS like Jiny can function as hardware assit  layer to speedup the app on metal.
 Launching single app using Jiny Vm will be useful not only from virtulization point of view but also to increase the speed.
- 2. In the test we have used syscall intensive app that as shown huge improvement when compare to app on metal, but other workload like io intensive may not give that large improvement, since speeds virtulization io path are improving continuously both in software or hardware,  so  io intensive  apps also will become better in the future.
+ 2. In the test,I have used syscall intensive app that as shown huge improvement when compare to app on metal, but other workload like io intensive may not give that large improvement.
+Speeds of virtulization io path are improving continuously both in software or hardware,  so  io intensive  apps also will become better in the future.
  3. Most of apps as  high priority app in Jiny will  show big performance improvement when compare the same app in linux or freebsd vm's.

 ## Features currently Available: